Datomic/datomic-tutorials/todo-app/part-1/todo-app/README.md

      (d/transact conn))
 ```

 It fails.
 The error below is the exception.
-Is telling us that we are trying to persist two datoms with the same eid.
+Is telling us that we are trying to persist two datoms with the same _eid_.

 ```clojure
    {:cause ":db.error/datoms-conflict Two datoms in the same transaction conflict\n{:d1 [17592186045427 :item/text \"play drums\" 13194139534322 true],\n :d2 [17592186045427 :item/text \"scuba dive\" 13194139534322 true]}\n"